-Scale: between 1/5.000 and 1/25.000
+Scale: between 1/5,000 and 1/25,000

-- one map indicating the zones of different degrees of legal - inside the perimeter of the nominated property - outside the perimeter of the nominated property
+- one map indicating the zones of different degrees of legal protection which might exist: - inside the perimeter of the nominated property - outside the perimeter of the nominated property

-Scale: between 1/5.000 and 1/25.000.
+Scale: between 1/5,000 and 1/25,000.
 This map should be of a size that lends itself to easy reproduction.

-(ii) Photographic documentation (2)
+(ii) Photographic documentation (3)